|A Short Article on Articles||The Definite Article|

 article usage does in fact have a reasonably logical explanation.
 If

-this can be properly grasped then non-native English can be made a
+this can be properly grasped, non-native English can be made less conspicuous, and

 facilitate pronunciation, a is used in front of any